S. Janaki: Ilaiyaraaja

-SPB-IR-SJ created some of the finest duets of Tamil cinemas.
-1980s saw the meteoric rise of Janaki with a strong back up from Ilayaraja, as she sang his songs in all four South Indian languages.
+The SPB-IR-SJ combination created some of the finest duets of Tamil cinema.
+The 1980s saw the meteoric rise of Janaki with a strong back up from Illaiyaraja, as she sang his songs in all four South Indian languages.

 Rajan–Nagendra

 Rajan and Nagendra have a unique place in the hearts of Kannada music lovers.
 S Janaki was a part of almost all their albums.
 During the initial days, RN gave many duets to PBS-SJ.
 Later their main singers were SPB and S Janaki.
 Almost all of their songs remain etched as the unforgettable melodies of Kannada Cinema.
-The romantic duets that came out from the SPB-S Janaki-Rajan–Nagendra combination are considered to be heavenly and evergreen.
+The romantic duets that came out of the SPB-S Janaki-Rajan–Nagendra combination are considered to be heavenly and evergreen.
 Radios called the pair of SPB and S Janaki as "Love Birds" and are termed to be the "Best singing pair" in Kannada cinema, owing mainly to their romantic duets composed by Rajan–Nagendra in the 1970s and 80s In terms of numbers, it was Rajan–Nagendra who gave maximum songs to Janaki after Ilaiyaraaja.